nemanjap16/trello/README.md

 to bundle your application

-## This project is configured for quick start
+### This project is created with my webpack 5 React setup

+- create task
+- edit task
+- delete task
+- create new task list
-- you can use css
+- you can use drag and drop
-- or scss
-- includes css reset
-- includes linting
-- babel
-- postcss